EmanuelLopesS2/Music-Player/README.md

 <hr>
 <h1>Things to do:</h1>

-Show the Environment.UserName
+Show the Environment.UserName	<br>
-Minimalist style
+Minimalist style	<br>
-Easy to use
+Easy to use	<br>
-Buttons to -> Play/Pause, Startover, Previous, Next, Volume control bar, and Progress song bar Different languages (need to know how to use xaml)
+Buttons to -> Play/Pause, Startover, Previous, Next, Volume control bar, and Progress song bar	<br>
+Different languages (need to know how to use xaml)	<br>
-Use a batabase to safe information for me to steal and sell it to facebook and google for 3cents Show musics filtered by Title, Album, Artist, ...
+Use a batabase to safe information for me to steal and sell it to facebook and google for 3cents	<br>
+Show musics filtered by Title, Album, Artist, ...	<br>
-Show the title, album, artist, rating, ... while the track is playing A button to search for songs
+Show the title, album, artist, rating, ... while the track is playing	<br>
+A button to search for songs	<br>

 <h1>Things to do in the database</h1>